 Another consideration is how the logo and its colors appear in different environments.
 There may be a shift between how it appears online, such as on your website or your email, versus on printed materials.

 Color combinations also matter in terms of readability.
 Red and green may look wonderful as a backdrop on a Christmas card, but these contrasting colors on a business card are difficult to read.
-And, as DeSmet points out unless you have a business that’s associated with a particular time of the year, it’s best to avoid colors with strong seasonal ties.
+And unless you have a business that’s associated with a particular time of the year, it’s best to avoid colors with strong seasonal ties.

 Consider typeface options